The White Lotus season 3: Audience viewership and response

 The third season is the most-watched season of The White Lotus, averaging more than 5 million more viewers than season 2, which had an average of 15.5 million viewers.
 The eighth and final episode of the season was the most-watched episode of the series, at 6.2 million viewers across its linear airings on HBO and streaming viewership on Max.
 The season premiere had 2.4 million viewers, episodes 3 and 4 had 3.4 million, episode 5 had 4.2 million, and episode 7 had 4.8 million.
 Viewership for episodes 2 and 5 was not released.

 Ko Samui, the shooting location of the third season, experienced a 65% increase in hotel bookings and reservations since its premiere.

 Accolades

 The third season received 10 nominations at the 77th Primetime Emmy Awards and 13 nominations at the 77th Primetime Creative Arts Emmy Awards.
 It was nominated for Outstanding Drama Series, and received several acting nominations, including Walton Goggins, Jason Isaacs, and Sam Rockwell for Outstanding Supporting Actor in a Drama Series; Carrie Coon, Parker Posey, Natasha Rothwell, and Aimee Lou Wood for Outstanding Supporting Actress in a Drama Series; and Scott Glenn for Outstanding Guest Actor in a Drama Series.
 Mike White was nominated for Outstanding Directing (for the episode "Amor Fati") and Outstanding Writing (for "Full-Moon Party").
 The series' only win at the Emmys was for Outstanding Original Main Title Theme Music composed by Cristobal Tapia de Veer.

+The season was nominated for six awards at the 83rd Golden Globe Awards, making it the most-nominated TV series.
+Nominations included, Best Television Series – Drama, Walton Goggins and Jason Isaacs for Best Supporting Actor on Television, and Carrie Coon, Parker Posey, and Aimee Lou Wood for Best Supporting Actress on Television.